urql-graphql/urql/docs/advanced/server-side-rendering.md

 }
 ```

-It is important that we pas both a client as well as the `ssrExchange` to the `Provider`
+It is important that we pass both a client as well as the `ssrExchange` to the `Provider`
 this way we will be able to restore the data that Next streams to the client later on
 when we are hydrating.